top of page

 Can I return your cardboard boxes, egg cartons, and/or plastic bags for reuse?

-We no longer pack our produce and eggs in used boxes or cartons for storage/delivery, as we are tightening our food safety protocols under the guidance of the Food Safety Modernization Act.
-Essentially, FSMA encourages all producers, distributors and handlers of food products (including small farmers) to take more control of assessing food safety risks, mitigating potential problems, and documenting procedures.
-It sounds like a bunch of onerous paperwork, but really doesn't require much beyond our existing practices for growing safe food.
-Avoiding the reuse of packaging for direct to consumer products is one area where we can do more to improve the security of the food supply chain.
-We do accept returns of our boxes and/or egg cartons for other uses around the farm.
-We do not accept used packaging from other sources, nor do we accept returns of plastic bags.
+We accept clean cardboard boxes and our egg cartons if you'd like to return them.
+We can't take used packaging from other sources, nor returns of plastic bags.
 We try our hardest to minimize the use of plastic bags when packing boxes for delivery, but we have not yet found a functional, cost-effective substitute for keeping many of our perishable products fresh.
 For nifty ideas on how you can reuse plastic bags around the home, check out what other people have done here, here, and here.

 I'm really sorry I didn't order from you last week.
 Can we still be friends?